-Hidden secrets of everyday motoring
+Hidden secrets of motoring

 ARV symbol on police cars

-See that symbol on the back of the BMW X5 police car?
-It means that it’s an Armed Response Vehicle (ARV), and the car is crewed by firearms officers.
-Such vehicles will also feature roof markings to make them identifiable to helicopters.
+See that star symbol on the back of the BMW X5?
+That means it’s an Armed Response Vehicle (ARV), and the car is crewed by police firearms officers.

 Double-length white lines